Maryland really began to turn in the roaster Thursday, joining much of the rest of the country, now deep in the summer's worst heat wave.

-There is little relief in sight.
-The region could see some scattered thunderstorms Friday or Saturday afternoon.
-But forecasters don't expect much of a palpable break from the suffocating weather until a weak cold front arrives late Sunday.
+And there is little relief in sight.
+The region could see scattered thunderstorms Friday or Saturday afternoon, but forecasters don't expect a palpable break from the suffocating weather until a weak cold front arrives late Sunday.

-The National Weather Service was forecasting a high of 104 degrees downtown on Friday, fading to 101 degrees on Saturday.
-The airport could reach 102 degrees Friday before slipping to 99 on Saturday.
+The National Weather Service was forecasting a high of 104 degrees downtown Friday and 101 degrees Saturday.
+The airport could reach 102 degrees Friday before slipping to 99 Saturday.

 As the region sweated, a small army of public health workers and volunteers mobilized in Baltimore to help the most vulnerable residents: seniors.
 The nations's public health officials recognize that high temperatures are the No. 1 weather-related killer and have been working to avert a mass tragedy like the deaths of 1,250 in 1980 from a heat wave and 700 deaths in Chicago alone in 1995.